jimkang/attnbot/README.md

-mishearing-bot
+not-an-alien-bot
 ==================

-A bot that doesn't always hear things correctly.
+A bot that definitely is not an alien pretending to be human.

-Or: ALIEN PRETENDING TO BE HUMAN BOT.

-- Get from public timeline.
-- Only mishear nouns and verbs.

 Installation
 ------------